Dhanushonion/MLhackathon/README.md

 * **The Theory:** A DQN *should* be superior because it can **generalize** across similar states.
 A tabular Q-table treats `A_PLE:B,C:5` and `A_PLE:K,D:5` as two completely different, unrelated states.
 A DQN could recognize their similarity and apply learned knowledge from one to the other.

 * **The Reality:** In this project, the DQN's performance was *lower* than the tabular Q-Learning agent.
-The reason is the **nature and scale of the dataset**.
+The reason is the **nature and scale of the dataset**. the datasetst hve very less overlap.
     1.  **Limited Training Data:** 5,000 episodes is a very small number for training a deep neural network.
-The DQN did not have enough data to learn the complex patterns and likely failed to converge.
+The DQN did not have enough data to learn the complex patterns and likely failed to converge. also training more than 20,000 episodes requires considerable training time.
     2.  **Sparsity vs. Memorization:** The tabular method, while suffering from state-space sparsity, was able to *memorize* the Q-values for the few common states it encountered.
 The DQN, trying to find a general function, struggled to do even this with the limited data.

 Given more time and compute (e.g., 100,000+ training episodes), the DQN would almost certainly learn a superior policy and surpass the tabular agent.